The corrupted ghost of a mountain hiking woman.

 Britta:

 Her full name was Britta Ringström, and she was Louise's closest friend.
-They knew each other from childhood, and Louise's interest in mountain hiking rubbed off on her.
+They knew each other from childhood, and Louise's interest in hiking rubbed off on her.
 Britta began to join Louise on easier hikes and eventually she became experienced enough to follow along on more extreme outings.
 She was a bit weaker than Louise, but made up for it by being very orderly.
 She always double checked their equipment and resources, which saved them from trouble many times during their adventures.
 They were very open with each other, and would often talk about dreams, future plans and personal troubles.
 Britta had a lot of personal insecurities due to some nasty scars on her face and chest from an incident in her early childhood, which tended to put off people she met, which made it harder for her to befriend other people and make good impressions.
 Therefore, she was very happy to have Louise as her friend, as Louise was not put off by her looks.

 Her husband Hjalmar: